juangancio/eeg-spatial-analysis/README.md

 	vertical symbols

 'spatial': Spatial analysis as performed by Gancio et al. (2024), an average in time of the SPE values is provided (one averaged quantity for each subject).
-This provied the data for Fig. 5,and partial of Figs. 7 and 8 of  Gancio et al. (2024).
+This provided the data for Fig. 5, and partial of Figs. 7 and 8 of  Gancio et al. (2024).

 'temporal':  Temporal analysis as performed by Gancio et al. (2024), an average in space of the Permutation Entropy (PE) values is provided (one averaged quantity for each subject).
-This provied the data for Fig. 6, and the additional data for Figs. 7 and 8 of  Gancio et al. (2024).
+This provided the data for Fig. 6, and the additional data for Figs. 7 and 8 of  Gancio et al. (2024).

+## RF_single_feature.py

+Random Forest (RF) classification of the files that `eeg_analysis.py` outputs.
+Two file paths have to be specified, corresponding to the two different categories of the classification.
+These files have to be a column .csv file, and contain the same number of subjects (which has to also be set manually to the variable `number_of_subjects`.
+The files should correspond to the same pre-processing and analysis of the `eeg_analysis.py`, but different runs of the experiment, to the RF classification to make sense.

+The parameters of the k-fold cross validation can be set.